imDanSable/SIM/README.md

 - An Expander is connected when it is directly next to a compatible Expandable on the correct side given the type of the Expander, or when it is next to a connected Expander that is directly or indirectly connected to a compatible Expandable on the correct side.
 - A consecutive sequence of connected input Expanders, an Expandable and output Expanders is called a chain.
 - Each Expander can be used only once in a chain.
-- Expandables have internal data buffers which come in two types: Voltages and Gates. (floats and booleans).
+- Expandables have internal data buffers which currently come in two types: Voltages and Gates. (floats and booleans).
 - Expanders transform the data buffer in an Expandable.
 The transformation on Voltages may differ from the transformation on Gates.
 - The transformations of input Expanders are cumulative.
 They sequentially transform the buffer.
 - The transformations of output Expanders are not cumulative. (there is only one transforming output expander as of this writing)